HomeToyota

 Warranty

 Toyota will back the 2025 4Runner with a new-vehicle warranty that lasts three years or 36,000 miles, whichever happens first.
-Powertrains are covered for five years or 60,000 miles.
-These durations are typical among mainstream manufacturers.
+Powertrains are covered for five years or 60,000 miles, which is typical among mainstream manufacturers.
 The hybrid components of i-Force Max models are covered by an 8-year/100,000-mile warranty, and the hybrid battery has a transferable 10-year/150,000-mile warranty.
 Toyota also provides free maintenance for the first two years or 25,000 miles, as well as two years of roadside assistance with no mileage limit.

 Safety